taniryla/free-saint-survey/readme.md

 As this prototype develops, it will iterate with user journey stories and client interviews.
 The goal of this app in the next 12-months include:

     -Building a machine learning algorithm that "learns" how to best optimize an algorithm that I will build called the Metabolism Maximizer
     -The science behind the recently discovered stomach hormone called Ghrelin and Leptin and the research momentum to find a way to manipulate Ghrelin-blockers to     treat obesity
+    -GHS (growth hormone secretagogues) such as MK-677 Ibutamoren Mesylate have been reported by NIH to mimic the gastric peptide hormone Grhelin as an approach to     increase metabolism, act as a samatoastation antagonists to reduce cortisol, and enhace the activity of growth hormones
     -Partnership with a well-known endocronoligist for new approaches to lipolysis (fat burning)

 # Three Year Plan